A Novel Sliced Fused Gromov-Wasserstein Distance: Optimal Transport-Based Distances

 The GW distance allows for a geometrically meaningful comparison between unlabeled, undirected graphs.
 However, due to the importance of node features in practical applications, practitioners often resort to a combination of Wasserstein and GW distances.
 For this, the mm-spaces are extended by a common compact feature space $Z \subset \R^d$.
 More precisely, a \emph{structured space} $\XXS \coloneqq (X \times Z, g, \xi)$ consists of a compact metric space $(X,g)$ and $\xi \in \Prob(X \times Z)$.
 Structured spaces are also known as labelled spaces or structured objects \cite{vayer2020fused}.
 The space of all structured spaces is denoted as $\mathcal{S}(Z)$.
 Having the generalization of TLB and its slicing in mind, we study the following distance on $\mathcal S(Z)$, which is a specific variant of \cite[Def.~8]{vayer2020fused}: for $\XXS \coloneqq (X \times Z, g, \xi)$, and $\YYS \coloneqq (Y \times Z', h, \upsilon)$ with $Z = Z'$ as well as $\alpha \in [0,1]$ and $p \in [1,\infty)$, the \emph{fused GW \emph{(FGW)} distance} reads as

 where $\D_{p}$ denotes the distortion in \eqref{eq:gw}, $\T_p$ refers to the transport in \eqref{eq:wasserstein}, and $\alpha$ balances structure versus features.
 In the case $\alpha = 0$, we recover the original GW distance of the structure part; for $\alpha = 1$, we obtain the original Wasserstein distance of the label part.
-Notice that, for $\alpha \in (0,1)$ and $p \in [1, \infty)$, FGW only defines a semi-metric on the space of isomorphic structure spaces, where the triangle inequality holds in the relaxed version
+Notice that, for $\alpha \in (0,1)$ and $p \in [1, \infty)$, FGW only defines a semi-metric\footnote{Metric without triangle inequality.} on the space of isomorphic structure spaces, fulfilling the relaxed triangle inequality

 see \cite[Prop.~4]{vayer2020fused}.